morefigs/timed-count/README.md

 # timed-count

-`timed-count` is a generator function that returns an iterator that delays each iteration by the specified time period.
+`timed-count` provides a generator function that returns an iterator that delays each iteration by the specified time period.
 It can be used to execute code at a precise frequency.

-`timed-count` is a good replacement for a loop that contains a `time.sleep` call.
+`timed-count` is a good replacement for a loop that contains a call to `time.sleep`.
 It is precise, does not dependent on the loop execution time, and won't accumulate temporal drift.

 ## Installation